DataBiosphere/analysis_pipeline_WDL/assoc-aggregate/readme.md

 The define segments tasks splits the genome into segments and assigns each aggregate unit to a segment based on the position of its first variant.
 Note that n_segments is based upon the entire genome *regardless of the number of chromosomes you are running on.*<sup>[5](#segs)</sup> Association testing is then performed for each segment in parallel, before combining results on chromosome level.
 Finally, the last step creates QQ and Manhattan plots.

 The **alt freq max** parameter allows specification of the maximum alternate allele frequency allowable for inclusion in the joint variant test.
-Included variants are usually weighted using either a function of allele frequency (specified via the **weight beta** parameter) or some other annotation information (specified via the **variant weight file** and **weight user** parameters).
+Included variants are usually weighted using either a function of allele frequency (specified via the **weight beta** parameter).
+Note that the association aggregate version of this pipeline does not support the inclusion of the variant weight file, as the CWL it is based upon only uses that file in the association-window version of the pipeline.

 When running a burden test, the effect estimate is for each additional unit of burden; there are no effect size estimates for the other tests.
 Multiple alternate alleles for a single variant are treated separately.